Study Abroad: Australia, UK, USA: The Ultimate Student Guide

 1. Reputation and Quality of Education

-All three countries, Australia, the UK and the US, are recognised worldwide and have a good reputation for their high-quality education.
+Australia, the UK, and the US are globally recognised for their high-quality education.

 2. Degree Cost

-Your total cost of living will entirely depend on the city you decide to live in.
-Living in big metropolitan cities like New York, Sydney or London is more expensive when buying groceries, finding accommodations or eating out.
+The total cost depends on the city you choose to live in.
+Big cities like New York, Sydney, or London can be pricier for groceries, finding a place to live, and eating out.

-Now let's have a look at the average degree costs in Australia, the UK, and the US:
+Now, let's check out how much the average degree costs in Australia, the UK, and the US:

 Australia